Valentia Island: Climate

 Valentia Island has an oceanic climate (Cfb).
-Valentia Island is, on average, the wettest weather station in Ireland.
-Valentia Island sits on the eastern edge of the Atlantic Ocean.
-Despite it being on the same latitude as St. Anthony in Newfoundland on the opposite side of the Atlantic Ocean, it enjoys much milder winters thanks to the moderating effect of prevailing west or south west winds, and the effects of the warming Gulf Stream current.
+Sitting on the eastern edge of the Atlantic Ocean, Valentia Island is, on average, the wettest weather station in Ireland.
+Despite its being on the same latitude as St. Anthony in Newfoundland on the opposite side of the Atlantic, it enjoys much milder winters thanks to the moderating effect of prevailing west or southwest winds, and the effects of the warming North Atlantic Current.
 Snow and frost are rare, and because of this the island can support many sub-tropical varieties of plants.

+Transport

+The R565 road is the main road onto the island.
+There are two connections to the Irish mainland, the fixed Maurice O'Neill Memorial Bridge to Portmagee, and a seasonal vehicle ferry service from Knightstown.

 Sport

 Valentia Young Islanders GAA is the local Gaelic Athletic Association club.

 Valentia is a popular fishing location, and Valentia waters hold the Irish records for conger eel, red sea bream, Ray's bream and lesser spotted dogfish.